“Be patient with yourself, find ways to give yourself the best self-care possible, and treat yourself exceptionally.”

 In this episode, Cathleen is joined by Carol Marak, who discusses why solo agers need to start preparing for aging as early as possible, and which important aspects are typically forgotten when planning for retirement.
 Carol also highlights some of the ways in which the Boomer generation is changing the world of aging.

 Carol Marak is a solo aging advisor and advocate.
 She is the founder of the Elder Orphan Facebook Group, which launched in 2016 and has almost 10,000 members.
-She also has a successful YouTube channel called Solo and Smart and her book, Solo and Smart, is slated for publication in 2021.
+She also has a successful YouTube channel called Solo and Smart and a book titled SOLO AND SMART: The Roadmap for a Supportive and Secure Future.

 Carol attributes her seven years of family caregiving as to how she learned to plan for the future.
 Between her and her two sisters, caring for their ailing parents took up almost all of their time.
 With no children to rely on as her parents did, and knowing the amount of care that they needed, she knew she had to plan for her future and figure out what to do.